redFrik/udk11-portable_sonification_projects/udk140515/README.md

 for this you will need a beaglebone black (bbb), an sd-card, one mini usb cable, headphones, and a usb soundcard.

+installing debian linux
 __

 download the latest debian image... http://beagleboard.org/latest-images/ (Debian (BeagleBone, BeagleBone Black - 2GB SD) 2014-04-23)

-extract the .xy image with 'the unarchiver' or similar.
+mac osx: extract the .xy image with 'the unarchiver' or similar.

-use Pi Filler <http://ivanx.com/raspberrypi/> or similar to copy over the image.
+mac osx: use Pi Filler <http://ivanx.com/raspberrypi/> or similar to copy over the image.

+on windows you can use win32diskimager <http://sourceforge.net/projects/win32diskimager/>

+there are good general instructions here... https://learn.adafruit.com/beaglebone-black-installing-operating-systems/overview

+starting for the first time
+--

 insert the micro sdcard in the bbb, connect mini usb cable to computer and it should start booting up - check the blue leds.